 Sleep.
-For many Meno-She’s difficulties getting to sleep or staying asleep can be one of the first signs of perimenopause and it’s a killer.
+For many Meno-She’s (women aged over 40) difficulties getting to sleep or staying asleep can be one of the first signs of perimenopause and it’s a killer.

 Don’t we all know how important a good night’s sleep is for our sanity?
 But what you may not know is it’s also key to hormone balance, cognitive function and regulating your weight.